-Most common types of diabetes, classified by causes and characteristics of the disease, are listed in Table 1 (“Diagnosis and classification of diabetes mellitus,” 2009).
+Most common types of diabetes, classified by causes and characteristics of the disease, are listed in Table 1 below ( and in Table 1 of “Diagnosis and classification of diabetes mellitus,” 2009).
 The hallmark for all forms of diabetes is high blood glucose levels.
 Assigning the type of diabetes mellitus is only important in understanding the pathogenesis in order to treat it effectively.

 |Type 1 Diabetes||Autoimmune; also knows as juvenile or insulin-dependent diabetes||Insulin is either not produced or produced in insufficient amounts due to β-cell destruction; requires supplemental insulin|

 |Type 2 Diabetes||Polygenic; influenced by environment and lifestyle; also known as adult-onset or insulin-independent diabetes||Decreased responsiveness to insulin; increased incidence in individuals with obesity and family history of diabetes due to dual defects - insulin resistance and impaired insulin secretion capacity|